 About the course

 All Trainees will be based in a class in their assigned school for the entire year, except during a six-week second school placement (which occurs halfway through the year).
 Trainees will be fully supported throughout the year by an assigned Mentor, an experienced teacher who will themselves be trained and supported by Teach Kent and Sussex.
-Trainees will benefit from weekly meetings, regular observations with constructive feedback, planning guidance and on-the-job advice, all provided by their assigned Mentor.
+Trainees will benefit from weekly meetings, regular observations with constructive feedback, planning guidance and on-the-job advice, all provided by their Mentor.
+Click here for more information.

 Trainees will be regularly assessed against the Teaching Standards through a combination of informal and formal observations by their assigned Mentor and other senior members of staff.
 All Trainees will need to be observed teaching in four separate year groups.
 They will also be required to gather evidence in support of the Teaching Standards, which will inform three formal assessments at the end of each long term.
 Those who select the PGCE route will also be required to complete university assignments.

 Once an application is live on UCAS, it will be assessed for suitability by the Senior Mentors.
 If an applicant is considered suitable, they will be invited to an interview in or around Tunbridge Wells.

 All applicants will be required to take English and Maths tests.
 Successful applicants will be required to sit the Professional Skills Test for Teachers in English and Mathematics, undergo a full DBS check and complete a medical survey.